0x20/docs/docs/infra/cnc.md

 ## Homing and moving the machine
 - Always start by pressing the <button style="color: white; background: #356FA7; border: 1px solid grey; border-radius: 1px; padding: 6px 4px;">🏠 Home</button>
  button in the top right
-- After that you can move the axises but keep in min that there are only endstops at the home position (0,0,0)
+- After that you can move the axises but keep in mind that nothing stops you from ramming the machine into the stock material.